LiamJCates/Programming-Notes/C++/Utilities/STL/iterators.md

 An iterator allows for accessing information included in a container so that desired operations can be performed on these elements.

 As a generalization of pointers, iterators retain the same dereferencing notation.
 For example, *i is an element referenced by iterator i.

-Also, iterator arithmetic is similar to pointer arithmetic, although all operations on iterators are not allowed in all containers.
+Iterator arithmetic is similar to pointer arithmetic, although all operations on iterators are not allowed in all containers.

 What are iterators really?
 Any particular iterator is an object of some type.

 There are, however, many different iterator types, because an iterator needs to hold the information necessary for doing its job for a particular container type.
 These iterator types can be as different as the containers and the specialized needs they serve.

 Iterators come in various flavors, but they all support at least the following operations: